 If you were negatively impacted by the most recent Google Core Update, the truth is there isn't a quick fix.
 However, there are plenty of steps you can take to begin your recovery.
 We suggest reviewing your site analytics, considering whether your content fulfils search intentions and incorporating E-A-T into all future content efforts.

-If you need help with SEO or would like some guidance on how to recover from this update check out our SEO services here.
+If you need help with SEO or would like some guidance on how to recover from this update check out our search engine optimisation services here.